apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

-The default strategy to parse (allocating and copying) all statistics and all `ColumnChunks` results in 999 more statistics and 990 more `ColumnChunks` being than needed.
+The default strategy to parse (allocating and copying) all statistics and all `ColumnChunks` results in 999 more statistics and 990 more `ColumnChunks` being parsed than are necessary.
 As discussed above, given the variable encoding used for the metadata, all metadata bytes must still be fetched and scanned; however, CPUs are (very) fast at scanning data, and skipping *parsing* of unneeded fields speeds up overall metadata performance